lusamek/floccalc/README.md

 # floccalc
-OpenCalphad Utility for binary calculation
+OpenCalphad Utility for binary calculation, ternary calculation, ... and more utils.
+The software OC is employed for binary, ternary and advanced calculations (see this github webpage).

 ## Screenshot